sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Inspired by my personal approach and developed with basic Delphi programming skills, this is a proof of concept demonstrating the potential of integrating such features into slicer software.
 Doing so could unlock even greater efficiency and advanced capabilities for 3D printing.

 **What’s Next?**
+My next goal is to create a software solution that automates hotend and filament temperature calibration with a simple add-on for any 3D printer.
 I now rely on this script for all my prints, even with my old Klipper-based printer and low-cost filament.
+I keep 90% of my slicer settings unchanged, proving this method’s reliability and flexibility, and exploring its limits for advanced features.
+Hoping that people will start experimenting and developing this new concept.
-I keep 90% of my slicer settings unchanged, proving this method’s reliability and flexibility.
-I believe this approach—or something similar—could shape the future of 3D printing and make it truly accessible to everyone.
+I believe this approach or something similar could shape the future of 3D printing and make it truly accessible to everyone.

-**Test, Share, Improve!**
 Your feedback and ideas are welcome.
 Let’s innovate and push the boundaries of 3D printing together:
 *"Alone we go faster; together we go further."*